 The same thing holds for organs.
 The fascial bags for organs develop before the organ develops.
 So there’s a bag for your liver.
 And then the cells that are going into that bag become liver cells.

 But depression also has a fascial effect as well.
-It also is expresses as a specific look and shape of the body.
-You really don’t see people with their chest puffed out going around saying, “I’m so depressed.”
+It also is expressed as a specific look and shape of the body.
+You don’t see people with their chests puffed out saying, “I’m so depressed.”

 So we’ve gone after the talk therapy solutions to depression, and we have more recently gone after the chemical reactions to depression.
 But I think we really ought to be looking at how people hold themselves and how they shape themselves.

 That relates to what we talked about before, fascia as the organ of form.
-We have to change the connective tissue, change things at that level.
-And that in turn changes people’s breathing, and when their breathing changes, their chemistry changes and their outlook changes.
+We have to change the connective tissue and change things at that level.
+And that, in turn, changes people’s breathing, and when their breathing changes, their chemistry changes, and their outlook changes.

-We need to learn how to get people to change behavior, because so many of the big diseases are all lifestyle-related.
-At the heart of big, epidemic conditions like heart disease and diabetes really are behavioral, lifestyle issues.
+We need to learn how to get people to change their behavior because so many of the big diseases are all lifestyle-related.
+At the heart of big, epidemic conditions like heart disease and diabetes really are behavioral and lifestyle issues.
 These are conditions where people need to change their habits more than they need to take the medicine.
-There’s plenty of medicine on the market but that’s not really solving the problem.
+There’s plenty of medicine on the market, but that’s not really solving the problem.
 That’s just pushing back the symptoms.

 We’re just starting to really examine this potential now.
 Yoga was very small until quite recently.
 Pilates was very small until quite recently.
 And bodywork was quite limited until very recently.
 Going forward, I think we will see these unite into a very powerful combination of manual therapy and movement, where everybody is speaking one language.